 Once a completed consent form has been received, we will reach out to you to schedule a session.

-This research <is waiting upon approval> by the University of Manitoba Joint Faculty Research Ethics Board.
+This research has been approved by the Research Ethics Board at the University of Manitoba, Fort Garry campus.
 If you have any concerns or complaints about this project you may contact any of the above-named persons or the Human Ethics Coordinator at 204-474-7122 or firstname.lastname@example.org.

 Consent Form Link